 Saturday 15 July, 2–5 pm: FOG mid-winter talks & tea, Mugga Mugga

-Come to the annual gathering of FOG people at Mugga Mugga environment education centre in Symonston, ACT, to hear interesting illustrated talks and to network over tea.
+Come to the annual gathering of FOG people at Mugga Mugga environment education centre, 129 Narrabundah Lane, Symonston, ACT, opposite the gate to Therapeutic Goods Administration, to hear interesting illustrated talks and to network over tea.

 Both speakers will be fascinating and generate plenty to chat about over the usual splendid afternoon tea.